Who runs Bright Spots?

 How did Bright Spots come to be?

-Many leaders and workers are looking for approaches that work for families and understand that even the most well-intentioned programs can result in unintended consequences.
+Many leaders and workers are looking for approaches that work for families and understand that even the most well-intentioned services and programs can result in unintended consequences.
 When considering practice shifts, they ask themselves, “Is this what families want?
 Will this really work…for them?”